 That infidelity and in particular adultery affects negatively sexual intimacy in the marital relationship comes to no surprise.
 What can couples who want to heal do to increase the physical connection?

-- starting slowly with touching, massaging arms, legs, back and neck and experiencing the feelings (Massage: use massage oils you both like). (looking up “Sensate Focus” on the Internet which is about gradually increasing physical intimacy)
+- Starting slowly with touching, massaging arms, legs, back and neck and experiencing the feelings.
+Use massage oils you both like.
+Take turns, take your time.
+There is no pressure.

-- Focusing on #3 to be intimate, not focusing on orgasm, but on connecting and feeling and pleasing
+- Focusing on being intimate, not focusing on orgasm, but on connecting and feeling and pleasing

-- for the betrayed spouse to focus on how the touching feels, by not allowing negative visions to intrude (staying in the present) and by talking to your spouse about what you like and responding to their questions on how you feel
+- For the betrayed spouse to focus on how the touching feels, by not allowing negative visions to intrude and by talking to your spouse about what you like and responding to their questions on how you feel and on what feels good.